Clear the Fog: Cognitive Clarity & Brain Health

 Brain fog can result from several factors including hormonal imbalance, blood sugar instability, poor sleep, nutrient deficiencies, inflammation, or environmental toxin exposure.

 Yes.
 The gut and brain communicate through the gut-brain axis.
 Microbiome imbalance and inflammation may influence mood, memory, and concentration.
+This can lead to poor brain detox and increased risk of brain plaque.

 If brain fog persists for weeks or months and interferes with daily life, it may be helpful to evaluate metabolic, hormonal, and environmental factors contributing to cognitive symptoms.